Optimal Age over Erasure Channels: Introduction

+Most of the works that addressed the presence of noise and erasure have assumed some form of feedback from the receiver to the transmitter.
 In this paper, we take an information-theoretic approach to the age problem and provide a characterization of the optimal achievable age when the channel used is the erasure channel and no feedback is assumed.
+This means that we consider the following question: Given a $q$-ary erasure channel without feedback and with input alphabet $\mathcal{V}$ and a source with alphabet $\mathcal{U}$, what is the lowest average age that can be achieved in this system?

+Since the channel can introduce errors and since no feedback is available, we will be forced (at least in some cases) to use some form of coding.
+However, unlike classical communication systems where the primary role of coding is to guarantee reliable communication of \emph{all} packets, in our system, we do not care too much if some packets are not delivered.
+The primary goal of our coding is that the monitor reliably receives enough \emph{timely} packets so that it remains up-to-date as much as possible.

-This means that we consider the following question: Given an erasure channel with no feedback and with input alphabet $\mathcal{V}$ and a source with alphabet $\mathcal{U}$, what is the lowest average age that can be achieved in this system?
-To answer this problem we distinguish two cases: \begin{itemize} \item \textbf{Case 1}: The source alphabet and the channel-input alphabet are the same or there exists a bijection from $\mathcal{U}$ onto $\mathcal{V}$. \item \textbf{Case 2}: The source alphabet and the channel-input alphabet are different and of different size.
-This means that there is no bijection such that $\mathcal{V}$ is the image of $\mathcal{U}$ by this bijection. \end{itemize} For the first case we derive an exact closed-form expression for the average age and show that the optimal average age is achieved without any encoding done on the source symbols.
+In order to study the age of information over erasure channels, we distinguish two cases: \begin{itemize} \item \textbf{Case 1}: The source alphabet and the channel-input alphabet are of the same size. \item \textbf{Case 2}: The source alphabet and the channel-input alphabet have different sizes. \end{itemize} For the first case we derive an exact closed-form expression for the average age and show that the optimal average age is achieved without any encoding done on the source symbols.
 Whereas for the second case, encoding is mandatory and we use random coding to give an upper and lower bounds on the achievable average age of the system, as well as an approximation of the lower bound inspired by \cite{RoyNajmSoljaninZhong-ISIT2017,YatesNSZ17}.

 The rest of this paper is organized as follows: In Section~\ref{sec:sec_ch8_preliminaries}, we present the system model and some definitions which are common to all later sections.
-In Section~\ref{sec:sec_ch8_same_alphabet}, we derive the optimal average age for Case 1 and in Section~\ref{sec:sec_ch8_diff_alphabets} we characterize the optimal achievable region of the average age for Case 2.
+In Section~\ref{sec:sec_ch8_same_alphabet}, we derive the optimal average age for Case 1 and in Section~\ref{sec:sec_ch8_diff_alphabets} we study the optimal average age for Case 2.